sballin/alfred-search-notes-app/README.md

 ### Icons

 Custom icons will show up when a folder name begins with an emoji, like `📗 Misc` in the screenshot above.
 Add your own icons to the workflow's `icons` folder and tweak `get_notes.py` to see them in Alfred.
 The default icons are from [Emojitwo](https://emojitwo.github.io/).

-## Compatibility

-Versions >2.0.0 should work out of the box on Catalina.
-With modifications, they might work on earlier OSes.
-Earlier releases should work out of the box on Mojave and earlier macOS versions.
-They include applescript search methods.